 Millions of Americans have their identity stolen each year.
-And while many have heard about ID theft, most don’t even realize they are a victim until an unfamiliar charge appears on their credit card statement, they review their credit report or are contacted by a debt collector.
+While many have heard about Identity Theft, most don’t even realize they are a victim until an unfamiliar charge appears on their credit card statement, they review their credit report, or they are contacted by a debt collector.

 Being a victim of identity theft can be a frustrating experience.
 Knowing how to protect yourself is your first line of defense.
 However, if you should find yourself in this situation, we want to do what we can to help you restore your credit and stop further damage from being done.
-Below are some resources you may find useful when dealing with identity theft.
+Below are some resources you may find useful for education yourself or for dealing with identity theft.

 Before you become a victim of Identity Theft: